nesvoboda/slotwatcher/README.md

 - Deploy in one click on free tiers of different providers
 - No need to keep the watcher running on your machine, deploy and take a break!
+- Only sends one notification per slot, no more spam in your feed